top of page

 • Fractional = treated in a pattern with skin left between columns (faster healing)

-• Full-field = 100% of the surface treated (more intensive recovery, different setting)
+• Full-field = 100% of the surface treated (extremely intensive recovery, different setting)

 Simple rule:

-If a clinic is selling “CO₂” with little/no downtime, you are usually booking a light refresh, not intensive resurfacing.
+If a clinic is selling “CO₂” with little/no downtime and for a few hundred pounds, you will be booking a light refresh, not intensive resurfacing.

-If you want deeper resurfacing and longer-lasting change, the trade-off is predictable: more downtime.
+If you want deeper resurfacing and longer-lasting change, the trade-off is more downtime and high price point.

 Alisons approach: